Unit-X/srt_to_udp_server/README.md

 ![CentOS7](https://github.com/Unit-X/srt_to_udp_server/workflows/CentOS7/badge.svg)

-Get the latest binary by->
+The auto builds produces binaries, get the binary based on the last commit by->

 1. Click the 'Actions' tab above
 2. Select your platform (to the left)